wmacdonald-gpsw/gopro-lib-node.gl/libnodegl/doc/libnodegl.md

 `NodeDict` | Dictionary mapping arbitrary string identifiers to node.gl Nodes `select` | Selection of one constant (expressed as a string) `flags` | Combination of constants (expressed as strings), using `+` as separator.
 Can be empty for none.
+`rational` | Rational number (expressed as 2 integers, respectively as numerator and denominator)

 Constants for choices parameters
 ================================